 White Label the Dashboard

 To web administrators, the WordPress dashboard has a very generic look, if you’re aiming to provide a more streamlined experience for your clients and add your brand’s personal touch, then you should customize the dashboard.
-You could start the customization with Ultimate Branding by adding, removing or change WordPress across an entire Multisite network.
+You could start the customization with Ultimate Branding by adding, removing or changing WordPress across an entire Multisite network.

 You can start with the following: